28th INTERNATIONAL CONFERENCE ON MEDICAL IMAGE COMPUTING

 Stage 2: Reviewer Database

-The list of potential Reviewers is primarily based on the list of active reviewers of good standing from MICCAI 2019 to 2024.
+The initial list of potential Reviewers is drawn from a database of active reviewers of good standing from MICCAI 2019 to 2024.

-Selected Reviewers will be invited to serve for MICCAI 2025 by accepting the following:
+Reviewers selected to serve for MICCAI 2025 must agree to the following:

-• The reviewer commits to review a minimum of 3 and a maximum of 6 papers.
+• Commits to review a minimum of 3 and a maximum of 6 papers.

-• The reviewer agrees to have their reviews made publicly available (anonymously).
+• Have their reviews made publicly available (anonymously).

 Stage 3: Intention to Submit

-Authors will provide an intention to submit 14 days prior to the paper submission deadline.
-Authors must provide: i) a list of all co-authors and their affiliations and email addresses, ii) Google Scholar, Semantic Scholar, and DBLP IDs if available, and publication email addresses, as requested in the CMT User Profile, iii) conflict of interest domains for all authors, iv) the title of the paper, and v) the abstract of the paper.
+Authors will register an intention to submit 14 days prior to the paper submission deadline.
+Authors must provide: i) a list of all co-authors and their affiliations and email addresses; ii) Google Scholar, Semantic Scholar, and DBLP IDs if available, and publication email addresses , as requested in the CMT User Profile; iii) conflict of interest domains for all authors; iv) the title of the paper; and v) the abstract of the paper.

 At least one co-author of the paper must review for MICCAI 2025.
 Authors will be asked to provide the name and email address of the co-author who will participate as a reviewer.
-Note that student reviewers are to be at least enrolled at a Ph.D. level.
+All nominated reviewers will be vetted for eligibility.
+If the same research group submits multiple papers, a unique reviewer should be nominated for each paper.

 All co-authors will be asked to fill out their CMT User Profile including Google Scholar, Semantic Scholar and DBLP IDs if available and publication email addresses.
 This information will be used to start building the assignment of papers to ACs and potential reviewers.
 Authors and co-authors should use their institutional email addresses whenever possible.